primer/react/.github/pull_request_template.md

 Closes # (type the issue number after # if applicable; otherwise remove this line)

 ### Screenshots
+Please provide before/after screenshots for any visual changes

 ### Merge checklist
-- [ ] Changed base branch to release branch
-- [ ] Add or update TypeScript definitions (`index.d.ts`) if necessary
+- [ ] Added or updated TypeScript definitions (`index.d.ts`) if necessary
+- [ ] Added/updated tests
+- [ ] Added/updated documentation
 - [ ] Tested in Chrome
 - [ ] Tested in Firefox
 - [ ] Tested in Safari
 - [ ] Tested in Edge

-Take a look at the [What we look for in PR Reviews]() section of the contibuting guidelines for more info.
+Take a look at the [What we look for in PR Reviews]() section of the contibuting guidelines for more infomation on how we review PRs.